fatima9921/acbr-ws25l1-dseq2/01-create-conda-env.md

 I am Creating a conda environment for DESeq2 data analysis with R and Bioconductor in my windows system using Windows Subsystem Linux (WSL)

 ## Code in WSL terminal
--Start the WSL in Windows
+- Start the WSL in Windows

--Type the following to create a conda environment for R4.5 name as R4.5WS
+- Type the following to create a conda environment for R4.5 name as R4.5WS

 ```{CMD}
 conda create --name R4.5WS
 ```